-A good page naming convertion for this case is "wizard-name page-name" (a period seperates the two names).
+A good page naming convention for this case is "wizard-name page-name" (a period separates the two names).
 This visually identifies that several pages are related.
 In addition, a Java package for the wizard should be created to contain the Java classes, component specifications, HTML templates and other assets related to the wizard.

-The designer must also account for additional entrypoints to the Application beyond the standard home page.
-These will require additional application services (see below).
+The designer must also account for additional entry points to the Application beyond the standard home page.
+These may require additional application services (see below).